-A clear path forward was proposed by Ref.~\cite{Prosen09, Znidaric10}, which suggests employing a tensor network algorithm to simulate the evolution of $\rho(t)$ generated by the GKSL equation.
-A simulation of $\rho(t)$ expressed as an MPS is limited by the amount of operator entanglement entropy\footnote{Mapping $\rho = \sum_{i,j} \rho_{i,j} \ket{i}\bra{j} \longrightarrow \ket{ \rho} = \sum_{i,j} \rho_{i,j} \ket{i} \otimes \ket{j} $ allows to identify $\rho(t)$ with a state in a fictitious doubled Hilbert space with basis states $\ket{i,j}\equiv \ket{i} \otimes \ket{j}$, interpreted as Hilbert space for $L$ lattices sites with on-site dimension equal to $d^2$ for qudits ($d=2$ for spin-1/2 systems).
-Operator entanglement entropy of $\rho(t)$ is defined as the bipartite entanglement entropy~\eqref{eq:entdef0} of the state $\ket{ \rho}$, see e.g.~\cite{Prosen07}.} of $\rho(t)$.
-The latter is a measure of correlations in many-body systems differing essentially from entanglement entropy generated by unitary dynamics under $\hat H$, allowing for finding the NESS even in large systems, provided that the relaxation to the NESS $\rho_\infty$ is sufficiently fast.
+A clear path forward was proposed by Ref.~\cite{Prosen09, Znidaric10}, which suggests employing a tensor network algorithm to simulate the evolution of $\rho(t)$, generated by the GKSL equation.
+A simulation of $\rho(t)$ expressed as an matrix product operator~\cite{Schollwoeck11} is limited by the amount of operator entanglement entropy\footnote{Mapping $\hat{\rho} = \sum_{i,j} \rho_{i,j} \ket{i}\bra{j} \longrightarrow \ket{ \rho} = \sum_{i,j} \rho_{i,j} \ket{i} \otimes \ket{j} $ allows to identify $ \hat{\rho}(t)$ with a state in a fictitious doubled Hilbert space with basis states $\ket{i,j}\equiv \ket{i} \otimes \ket{j}$, interpreted as Hilbert space for $L$ lattices sites with on-site dimension equal to $d^2$ for qudits ($d=2$ for spin-1/2 systems).
+Operator entanglement entropy of $\hat{\rho}(t)$ is defined as the bipartite entanglement entropy~\eqref{eq:entdef0} of the state $\ket{ \rho}$, see e.g.~\cite{Prosen07}.} of $\hat{\rho}(t)$.
+The latter is a measure of correlations in many-body systems differing substantially from the entanglement entropy generated by unitary dynamics under $\hat H$.
+It allows for finding the NESS even in large systems, provided that the relaxation to the NESS $\hat{\rho}_\infty$ is sufficiently fast.